Linguistics, Associate in Arts

 • Use the common vocabulary of linguistics.

-• Use foreign language vocabulary and idioms in basic life situations following the necessary rules of pronunciation, grammar, and syntax at the third semester level as established by the ACTFL proficiency guidelines.
+• Use foreign language vocabulary and idioms in basic life situations following the necessary rules of pronunciation, grammar, and syntax at the second or third semester level as established by the ACTFL proficiency guidelines.

-• Demonstrate the ability to understand and respond to a foreign language spoken at the third semester level as established by the ACTFL proficiency guidelines.
+• Understand and respond to a foreign language spoken at the second or third semester level as established by the ACTFL proficiency guidelines.

-• Read articles and short stories and write short compositions in the foreign language.
+• Read and write short stories at the second or third semester level in the foreign language.

-• Explain cultural differences and obtain a third semester understanding of a culture using this other language.
+• Explain cultural differences and obtain a second or third semester understanding of a culture using this other language.

 Associate in Arts Degree Major Requirements